eras/memgrep/README.md

 `memgrep` is a `grep` for `/proc/pid/mem`.
 It's licensed under the [MIT license](LICENSE.MIT).

+The binaries are also bound by the [Hyperscan license](doc/COPYING.hyperscan) due to static linking.

 Why won't regular `grep` do?
 You can try it, but it will just immediately fail with an I/O error.
 This is because you can only read certain parts of the file and the parts you can read are listed in the